2021–2022 Dutch cabinet formation: "Position Omtzigt, function elsewhere"

 Several party leaders insisted on a debate about the leaked notes.
 Also on behalf of Kaag, Rutte indicated that same day that neither of them had said anything about Omtzigt in their conversations.
-In the same interview, Rutte indicated that the scouts could not be summoned for debate, because they had already left.
-Speaker of the House of Representatives Khadija Arib therefore asked Jorritsma and Ollongren as private persons to explain the notes, to which both agreed.
+In the same interview, Rutte indicated that the scouts could not be summoned for debate, because they had already resigned.
+Arib therefore asked Jorritsma and Ollongren as private persons to explain the notes, to which both agreed.

+1 April debate

+Before the debate on April 1, all discussion reports were made public.
+This showed that Rutte and the scouts had discussed Omtzigt, specifically about a possible ministership.
+After the announcement, Ollongren planned to resign as minister that same day.
+When Rutte heard this through Jorritsma, he called Ollongren to advise against it.
+Ollongren then decided to wait for the debate.
+It was agreed with Kaag that the D66 faction would support a motion of no confidence against her.

-Just before the debate on the 1 April, it appeared from the published interview reports that Rutte had spoken about Omtzigt, specifically about a possible ministerial position.
-Rutte indicated that he had no memory of this.
-During this debate it also emerged that Rutte had heard "via-via" as early as 7.30 in the morning, a few hours before the other parliamentary leaders, that the notes probably stated that he had spoken about Omtzigt.
-During the debate, Rutte refused to reveal who had notified him.
-A motion of no confidence against Rutte as prime minister was rejected along the lines of the demissionary cabinet (77 against, 72 in favour).
-A motion of censure against Rutte as parliamentary leader, on the other hand, was supported by all parties except the VVD.
+However, during the debate the focus was mainly on Rutte.
+He indicated that he had no memory of discussing Omtzigt.
+After questions from Baudet, it also turned out that Rutte had heard "via-via" about the contents of the meeting reports several hours before the other party leaders.
+Rutte did not want to reveal who had called him about this.
+A motion of no confidence against Rutte as prime minister was rejected along the lines of the demissionary cabinet.
+All parties except the VVD supported a motion of censure by coalition parties CDA and D66 against Rutte as faction leader.

 After the debate and the vote, SP and CU ruled out cooperation with VVD as long as Rutte was in charge.
 The youth parties of D66, CDA, PvdA, PvdD, GL and DENK encouraged their parent parties to do the same.
 Polls immediately after the debate also showed that 60% of voters did not want their party to enter into a coalition with VVD led by Rutte.

 Scouts Van Ark and Koolmees

 After Ollongren and Jorritsma resigned, the ministers Tamara van Ark (VVD) and Wouter Koolmees (D66) were appointed as scouts on 25 March.
-At the request of parliament, they delayed meetings until after the debate with the scouts who had resigned.
-During this debate, however, the House of Representatives passed a motion to request a new independent scouts.
+At the request of House of Representatives, they delayed meetings until after the debate with the scouts who had resigned.
+During this debate, however, the House passed a motion to request a new independent scout.
 A day later on 2 April, Koolmees and Van Ark officially resigned.